jobbrIO/docs/use/restApi.md

 ### Registration
 The Library comes with an extension method for the `JobbrBuilder`.
-To add the Web API to a Jobbr-Server you need to register it prior start as you see below.
-Please note that this is not ASP.NET WebAPI when registering it to an OWIN Pipeline, allthough we're using the same principle.
+To add the Web API to a Jobbr-Server you need to register it prior calling start as you see below.
+Please note that this is not an ASP.NET WebAPI when registering it to an OWIN Pipeline, although we're using the same principle.
 (In fact, we're using WebAPI internally)

 ```c#
 using Jobbr.Server.WebAPI;